NonSenseGuy/sd-exam2/README.md

 }`

-## What's missing to deploy to a production environement?
+## What's missing to deploy to a production environment?

 + Using a domain to host it
 + Use and ec2 as a server